Skip to main content

 Exams & Qualifications

-Highers vs A-Levels: What's the Difference?
+Highers vs A-Levels: Key Differences Explained

 This is the question every family moving to Scotland asks.
 The short answer: Highers aren’t easier than A-Levels; they’re just shaped differently.
 Here’s what matters.